Living in Spain

 Are there good restaurants in Spain?

 "Lots of restaurants and bars.
 Very vibrant.
-People stay out until 1-2 AM if weather is good and just hang out with friends," commented one expat who moved to Granada, Spain.
+People stay out until 1-2 AM if weather is good and just hang out with friends," said an expat in Granada.

 Where will I buy groceries and do other shopping in Spain?

 "Every corner has a local grocer.
 There is also Carrefour and the Corte Ingles mid-town.
-We also found two great small Asian markets, one Chinese, one with Indian food," wrote one expat living in Granada.
+We also found two great small Asian markets, one Chinese, one with Indian food," remarked one expat in Granada.

 What are the visa & residency requirements in Spain?

 "Best to consult Spanish website,.
-We are here on a non-lucrative visa which requires minimum financial assets," wrote one expat living in Granada.
+We are here on a non-lucrative visa which requires minimum financial assets," commented one expat living in Granada, Spain.

 Are healthcare and health insurance expensive in Spain?